Rex Sinquefield: Tax policy activism

-Many of Sinquefield's efforts in recent years have been focused on changing tax policy in Missouri.
+Sinquefield has long tried to change tax policy in Missouri, particularly in ways that would reduce his taxes and raise those of lower earners.
 He advocates eliminating the state's income tax and replacing it with a more comprehensive sales tax.
-Sinquefield advocates replacing Missouri's and Kansas' income tax with a state sales tax on things like childcare, restaurants, and hotels.
+He advocates replacing Missouri's and Kansas' income tax with a state sales tax on things like childcare, restaurants, and hotels.

 Sinquefield also gave money to the group Kansans for No Income Tax which helped governor Sam Brownback lower the state income tax in 2012.
 Dubbed the Kansas experiment, this policy decreased state revenues by hundreds of millions of dollars; caused spending on roads, bridges, and education to be slashed; and failed to lift Kansas' below-average economic growth.
 In 2017, the Republican-controlled Legislature of Kansas voted to roll back the cuts and overrode Brownback's veto.

 Sinquefield also has repeatedly backed measures to repeal the earnings taxes of St. Louis and Kansas City, Missouri.

 He is the primary financial supporter of the Let Voters Decide committee.
 In 2010, the committee placed a statewide initiative on the Missouri ballot.
 Called Proposition A, it would prevent all Missouri communities except Kansas City and St. Louis from imposing earnings taxes.
 It would also allow Kansas City and St. Louis voters to vote on whether to retain their earnings taxes.
 Missourians passed proposition A with a large margin – 68.4% YES / 31.6% NO (1,294,911 YES votes to 598,010 NO votes).

 On January 5, 2011, Let Voters Decide submitted nine initiative petitions to the Missouri Secretary of State calling for a repeal of the state's income tax – with a top rate of six percent.
 The petitions also called for a higher sales tax, capped at seven percent, that would be applied to virtually any good or service transaction involving individuals.
 Sinquefield and Let Voters Decide President Travis Brown say that replacing the income tax with a sales tax would help create jobs, promote economic development and make state revenue collection less volatile.
 In 2014, Missouri lowered its income tax rate.